 Berlin – just the name of the city invokes images filled with war and peace, division and unity, a dark history and a bright future.
 One of the most visited cities in Germany and in Europe, Berlin is huge.
 Planning a trip to Berlin for only 72 hours can be a strenuous task, especially if you’re a first timer.
 Don’t try too hard though, for no matter how much you try, it is one of those cities that you will most likely come back to to explore more of its fascinating sights.

-One of the easiest ways to not lose too much time is to divide the city into sections and explore them one by one.
+One of the easiest ways to not lose too much time is to divide the city into sections and explore them one by one during your 3 days in Berlin.
 You can also take an organized Berlin Walking Tour to experience the highlights of the city and learn about its history (and maybe some hidden gems).

 Alternatively, you can rent a bike (for around €9 a day) and save a lot of time and money and keep your fitness in check while you cycle around Berlin – a city perfect for safe cycling.